 Consume Omega Oils/Essential Fatty Acids.
 “Good fats” and oils are critical in maintaining health and supporting the brain, eyes, and nervous system.
 For more information about EFAs, check out the leading expert on the subject, Dr. Udo Erasmus at www.udoerasmus.com

 Avoid Trans-fats and Partially Hydrogenated Oils.
 The media has finally caught up with us in recognizing and publicizing the health-damaging effects of trans-fats.
 Trans-fats are unnatural and toxic to the body.
-The sad thing is, the labeling law in the US is written in such a way that a product that has .49 grams of trans-fat can still say “zero,” which, in our opinion, is completely misleading.
+Unfortunately, the labeling law in the US is written in such a way that a product that has .49 grams of trans-fat can still say “zero,” which, in our opinion, is completely misleading.
 So the best way to avoid trans-fats is to avoid products that contain partially hydrogenated and hydrogenated oils!
 A comprehensive resource is www.bantransfat.org

 Another way to get good oils is by eating quality fish.
 Wild caught salmon is a healthy way to get your Omegas.
 Farmed salmon is an unhealthy, unnatural, toxic product and should be avoided.
 Wild Salmon will always be labeled as such.
 For a comprehensive look at the dangers of farmed salmon, go to http://www.farmedsalmonexposed.org/ and www.edf.org